dasupradyumna/launch.nvim/README.md

     *This command will not be available if debug support is disabled during plugin setup*

 - **LaunchOpenConfigFile**
-    Open the current working directory's launch configuration file in a new vertical split
+    Open the current working directory's launch configuration file in a plugin-managed floating window

 ## Schemas